 Use the push buttons on the enclosure ID switches X10 and X1 to set the expansion unit ID to any value from 0 - 77.
-See Figure 22 on page 31.
-Each expansion unit that is connected to a fibre-channel controller should have a unique ID.
+See Figure 22.
+Each expansion unit that is connected to a FAStT Storage Server should have a unique ID.
 The ID must be different from all other expansion units that are connected to the storage server.
-Refer to your storage server documentation for more information.